 ♦ Vendors shall maintain their booths in a neat, organized manner, free from clutter.

 ♦Weights to hold tents down are required because of frequent strong winds.
-Market Manager may ask a Vendor to remove a tent which continually shows wind vulnerability.
+Market Manager may ask a Vendor to remove a tent which shows wind vulnerability.
 Stakes may not be used.

 ♦ The Market Manager is responsible for the recruitment of Vendors, distributes and explains Market policies and procedures, approves merchandise to be sold, assigns spaces and executes Vendor agreements.
 The Market Manager is responsible for the day-to-day operations of the Market and shall be Vendor’s point of contact for questions and issues that arise during the Market.
 The Market Manager may move booths, approve the items for sale, and reduce or waive rental fees to account for weather issues, in-kind services and other promotions.
 The Market Manager reserves the right to determine whether proposed merchandise meets Market objectives and criteria for participation.

-♦No Smoking by vendors within Vizcaya Village ground limits.
+♦Vizcaya Museum and Gardens is a non-smoking facility.

 Licenses and Health Codes